gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 3. Switch to **STYLE** pane.
 For #2 series set right-hand axis
 4. Add **linear** trend line to both series
 5. Pick **Show axis name** for both Y-Axes
 6. Select **Text** from **Insert** menu and draw a rectangle across the top of the page.
-Provide following title for the chart: Cumulated number of transaction and trades value per year
+Provide following title for the chart: _Cumulated number of transaction and trades value per year_.
+In **Text Properties** pane change font size to _30px_ and use centered alignment.

 ### Chart 2 - Ten the most active clients (by number of transactions) for a given year
 1. Add new page to the report.